 But then along came a mysterious stranger (well, not entirely).

 As Alistair recently told me:

 “Yes, we are finally joining this exclusive club.
 Since having dinner with you, Tony and Dave almost by accident at NAMM a couple of years ago, the harp guitar has been on my mind.
 There has just been too much on my plate to get to it, but then along came Michael.
 His enthusiasm got me moving and as I started to design the guitar for him it seemed clear that I should just go ahead and build production tooling for it.
-What you are looking at in the pictures (the bizarre “white chocolate” HG…other angles shown on this forum – GM) is the prototype form that I created that we are now using to cast the composite tooling that the guitar will eventually be built from.
+What you are looking at in the pictures (the bizarre “white chocolate” HG – GM) is the prototype form that I created that we are now using to cast the composite tooling that the guitar will eventually be built from.
 The work has started on the tooling and will take about 4 weeks and then we can move towards the final product.
-The design is based on one of our smaller bodied guitars so it’s a very compact and comfortable design, and with the durability of carbon fiber it will be the ultimate road-worthy Harp Guitar.
-The great thing about working with composites is that once the tooling is made, that’s the hard part done and then we can cost effectively build a very high quality instrument with great consistency.”
+The design is based on one of our smaller-bodied guitars so it’s a very compact and comfortable design, and with the durability of carbon fiber it will be the ultimate road-worthy Harp Guitar.
+The great thing about working with composites is that once the tooling is made, that’s the hard part done and then we can cost-effectively build a very high-quality instrument with great consistency.”

 Needless to say, I was beside myself.
 And now the prototype is complete!
 There is a full gallery of photos on Alistair’s Facebook page.